DEFENDING AGAINST A QUANTITATIVE ANALYSIS FOR A FORENSIC PURPOSE

-The following are proper and relevant issues to be raised, and purposes for, cross-examinations on the scientific reliability of measurement instruments used for forensic purposes, including breath instruments and drug testing instruments:
+The following are proper and relevant issues to be raised, and purposes for, cross-examinations on the scientific reliability of measurement instruments used for forensic purposes, including breath instruments and drug testing instruments.
+The blog at this site provides sample cross-examinations with these purposes:

 To obtain admissions that the 2012 Alcohol Test Committee Position Paper: